 As well as this post, we have a number of other detailed photography posts to help you get the best photos.
 Here are some we think you will find useful.

 - Our guide to picking the best travel camera, which features a range of cameras at various price points.
 We also have a dedicated guide to picking a compact camera for travel, a guide to picking a mirrorless travel camera and a guide to picking a DSLR travel camera.

 - If you need a new lens, we have a guide to the best travel camera lenses which covers the majority of camera types available today

-- We have a guide to taking better pictures of yourself, how and why to use back button focus, how to take pictures of stars, an overview of Neutral Density filters and a guide to shooting in RAW – just some of our photography posts!
+- We have a guide to taking better pictures of yourself, how and why to use back button focus, how to take pictures of stars, tips for snow photography, an overview of Neutral Density filters and a guide to shooting in RAW – just some of our photography posts!

 - We also have an always expanding series of Photography Location Guides, to help you get the best shot in locations around the world.